Essential Insights from “Can I Restore a Travertine Floor Myself? A DIY Guide”

 Drying and Preparing for Sealing

 Allow the floor to dry completely—ideally for 12 to 24 hours, depending on ventilation conditions.
-The porous nature of travertine means that trapped moisture can hinder sealer absorption.
+The porous nature of travertine can trap moisture, hindering sealer absorption.
 Once dry, evaluate the surface for consistency and ensure that no cleaner residue remains.
 This phase is critical in establishing a solid foundation for effective sealing.

 Applying a Stone-Safe Sealer